Advanced features

 CustomFontVttRenderImpl *impl = [[CustomFontVttRenderImpl alloc] init];

-// Optional: Preload font
+// Optional: Preload a font.

 [impl loadCustomFontFromBundle:@"LongCang-Regular"];